DBX12/envManager/README.md

 You can now add storages and profiles by hand or let the application do it for you.
 Run `envManager config add storage` to add your first storage and `envManager config add profile` to add your first profile.
 After that, you can easily copy&paste the profile and storage configurations.
+To add a directory mapping, navigate to the directory you want to map and either load the profiles you will need here and call `envManager config add mapping`.
+Or navigate to the directory and call `envManager config add mapping --select` to get a list of all your profiles and check the ones you want to map to this directory.

 ## Available storage adapters